nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * **$23 billion** for the **Riyadh Metro** <sup>[citation needed]</sup>
   * **$32 billion** to rebuild the **World Trade Center** in New York <sup>[citation needed]</sup>

 Building on a new empty, greenfield site is a lot less expensive than building in an existing city.
-  * [TODO: examples]

 New cities provide more space at lower cost per capita.
-  * [TODO: examples]

-New cities create value, and demand.
+New cities create value, and demand.<sup>[citation needed]</sup>
-  * [TODO: examples]

 > "Our biggest urban problems today—growing inequality, rampant gentrification, housing unaffordability, and increasing segregation—all have roots in the staggering cost of urban land."[^manhattan]

+### New York land value

+> "At 305 square miles, New York City makes up only 0.008% of the total land area of the U.S., yet its $1.5tr of housing value is about 5% of the Nation-wide total.
+Only four states are worth more than New York City, one of which is New York State."[^metrocosm]

+> "Manhattan‘s housing alone is worth about $733bn, which would make it the 14th most valuable state in the country.
+Manhattan measures only about 20 square miles, 7.5% of New York City."[^metrocosm]

+> "What I found most striking of all was the value of some Manhattan neighborhoods.
+The Upper East Side, which occupies less than one square mile, has an astounding $96bn of housing value.
+That places it above Staten Island and the Bronx as well as above six states: New Hampshire, North Dakota, South Dakota, Vermont, Wyoming, and Alaska."[^metrocosm]

 * from 1950 to 2015, the value of Manhattan land grew at an annual rate of 5.5 percent beyond inflation[^manhattan]